 Wendy Norris is the founder and principal of Norris Communications, an arts and culture communications firm based in San Francisco.
 Ms. Norris has worked in the arts and culture field for over 15 years, and holds degrees in Anthropology (BA) from the University of Oregon and in Museum Studies (MA), with a focus in non-profit business administration, from John F. Kennedy University.
 Ms. Norris was a founding member of the Maasai Cultural Center in Eugene, Oregon in 1994, and in 1995 went on to serve as the public relations and project manager for its sister institution in Nairobi, Kenya.
 Prior to forming Norris Communications, Ms. Norris worked for the Fine Arts Museums of San Francisco in the Marketing & Communications Department, serving as Acting Director of Marketing & Communications.
 Notably, Ms. Norris was responsible for leading the communications and media relations team for the ramp-up and the reopening of the new Herzog & de Meuron designed de Young Museum in October 2005.

-Glori Simmons, Associate Director of the Thacher Gallery at USF, has managed the gallery since its first exhibition in 1998.
+Glori Simmons, Director of the Thacher Gallery at USF, has managed the gallery since its first exhibition in 1998.
 Using the gallery as a learning lab, Glori has worked with countless Art + Architecture students as internship instructor, gallery assistant supervisor and facilitator of the annual student exhibition.
 Prior to coming to USF, Glori worked in nonprofit administration.
 She received an MFA in poetry from the University of Michigan and a Stegner Fellowship in fiction from Stanford.
 She has been published widely, including a poetry collection, Graft, (Truman State University Press, 2001).

 Jessica Snow received a BA in Art Studio from UC Davis and a MFA from Mills College.
 She also studied at the Skowhegan School of Painting and Sculpture and Universite de la Nouvelle-Sorbonne III.
 Squeak Carnwath, Hung Liu and Wayne Thiebaud were memorable teachers, to whom she's indebted for their mentoring.
 Currently she is working on a painting project for the Rosewood Hotel in Abu Dhabi, and has recently participated in shows at the Indianapolis Museum of Contemporary Art and Paris Concret, along with a solo show at Jen Bekman Projects in NYC.
 Jessica enjoys teaching Art Appreciation courses as well as studio in the Fine Arts area.